fortinetdev/terraform-provider-fortiswitch/website/docs/r/fortiswitch_system_linkmonitor.html.markdown

 * `password` - Twamp controller password in authentication mode.
 * `port` - Port number to poll.
 * `recoverytime` - Number of retry attempts before bringing server up.
+* `dynamic_sort_subtable` - Sort sub-tables, please do not set this parameter when configuring static sub-tables.
+Options: [ false, true, natural, alphabetical ]. false: Default value, do not sort tables; true/natural: sort tables in natural order.
+For example: [ a10, a2 ] --> [ a2, a10 ]; alphabetical: sort tables in alphabetical order.
+For example: [ a10, a2 ] --> [ a10, a2 ].

+The `server` block supports:

+* `address` - Server address.

 ## Attribute Reference